Last update: 12 months ago

 - Apply the mixture on the affected surface and leave it like for a few minutes to dry.

 - Scrub away the paste and grime and wipe with a clean cloth and water.

 - Get undiluted white vinegar and pour it in a spray bottle.

 - Spray the vinegar on the mould growth and leave for around an hour.

 - Wipe away using water and clean cloth.

 - Repeat if there is still mould residue.

 - Allow the area to dry.
 The vinegar smell should go away in a few hours.

-- Use an exhaust fan in the bathroom, range hood in the kitchen, and a dehumidifier anywhere else.
+- You can use an exhaust fan in the bathroom, a range hood in the kitchen, and a dehumidifier anywhere else.